-Melzer's reagent is very important for the identification of crust fungi — in fact, for most groups of fungi — but is difficult to acquire.
+Melzer's reagent is very important for the identification of crust fungi but is difficult to acquire.
 That's because chloral hydrate is a schedule IV controlled substance.
 The reaction of fungal tissue in Melzer's reagent is often one of the first questions asked in keys.
 I hope the synoptic key will allow for species identification without relying on Melzer's.
 However, basidiospore ornamentation is sometimes not visible without Melzer's and identification is certainly facilitated by its use.
 This reagent apparenty doesnt' go bad - mycologists use decades-old solutions.

 Sulphovanilline is used to color the contents of gloeocystidia.
 If positive, it gives a black color.
-I have never used this reagent because it seems like a pain.
-All these media can be stored over long time periods (stockpiles of Melzer's reagent can be decades old), except for sulphovanilline, which has a shelf life of about two weeks.
+I have never used this reagent because it seems like a pain given its short shelf life (days) and the dangers of using strong acid.
+The stained tissue itself only lasts for about 10 minutes due to the destruction of the acid.

 Resupinate: A fungus that is growing attached or adnate to a substrate, typically on the underside of a substrate.

 Septum (plural: septa): The cross wall that divides and defines individual hyphae.
 Simple septa are normal cross walls of the same thickness as the hyphal cell wall.
 Clamped septa are ones that are bridged by a little loop or buckle.
 Clamps can be universal (occurring at all septa), scattered (present at only some septa, either throughout the fruiting body or maybe only on the subicular or subhymenial hyphae), or absent.
 They can occur singularly, as a pair (double), or multiple whorled around the septum (verticillate).
 Basal clamps are clamps at the base of basidia.
 Whether a fungus has simple septa or clamped septa is very important for identification.
 Septa can also sometimes be found in cystidia and basidia (see heterobasidiomycetes vs. homobasidiomycetes).